Cost to Build a House

-The most frequently asked question and the most “searched for” category on my web site, http://www.byoh.com/ is “what does it cost to build a house?”
+The most frequently asked question and the most searched for category on my web site Build Your Own House - Home Building is, how much does it cost to build a house?

-A very quick & easy method to check out the cost of different styled and different sized homes in different locales (city & state) is to find a new home being built by a professional builder that is for sale and that is similar in size and style (and quality) to your ideas for your dream house and do the following:
+As I wrote in my book Be Your Own House Contractor, a very quick and easy method to check out the cost of different styled and different sized homes in different cities and states is to find a new home being built by a professional builder that is for sale and that is similar in size, style and quality to your ideas for your dream house and do the following:

-Take the sales price of that builder's house and deduct the land cost, real estate commissions, and 25 percent builder profit and overhead and you'll have the real "cost to build” for that particular house.
+Take the sales price of that builder's house and deduct the land cost, real estate commissions, and 25 percent builder profit and overhead and you'll have the approximate cost to build that house on that lot.

-Note: Different styles, different sizes, and different locales will give different results.
-Review some of my examples in "Cost to Build by State".
+Note: Different styles, different quality, different sizes, and different locales will give different results.
+Explore this critical concept with the Construction Estimating Software and review some of my examples in "Cost to Build by State".

 The land cost may be a bit tricky to determine, but there may be a similar lot in the neighborhood, a real estate agent can find out for you, or you could even call the builder.